MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/see-change-and-reset-a-conference-id-assigned-to-a-user-in-teams.md

 3. Klicken Sie unter **Audiokonferenz** auf **Konferenz-ID zurücksetzen**.

-4. Klicken Sie im Fenster **Konferenz-ID zurücksetzen** auf **Zurücksetzen**.
-Daraufhin wird automatisch eine neue Konferenzkennung erstellt und per E-Mail an den Benutzer gesendet.
+4. Klicken Sie auf **Zurücksetzen**, klicken Sie im Fenster **Konferenz-ID zurückgesetzt** .
+A conference ID will be automatically created and an email sent to the user with the new conference ID.

 **Verwenden von Windows PowerShell**